ces-unsw-edu-au/fireveg-db/README.md

 ### Database content

-An export of the SQL structure and iniitial data is available in Figshare:
+An export of the SQL structure and initial data is available in Figshare:

 > Ferrer-Paris, José R.; Keith, David A. (2023).
 Fire Ecology Traits for Plants: Database snapshot (SQL dump). figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.23361002.v1